aws/aws-sam-cli/README.rst

 `GOARCH=amd64 GOOS=linux go build -o <delve folder path>/dlv github.com/derekparker/delve/cmd/dlv`

 NOTE: The output path needs to end in `/dlv`.
-The docker container will expect the dlv binary to be in the <output path>
+The docker container will expect the dlv binary to be in the <delve folder path>
 and will cause mounting issue otherwise.

 Then invoke `sam` similar to the following: